st4lk/django-rest-social-auth/README.md

 As we can see, our backend must implement resource for signin the user (point 5).

-Django REST social auth provides means to easily implement these resource.
+Django REST social auth provides means to easily implement such resource.

 List of oauth providers